 Give your data warehouse a break

 Use of data quality actions in Hadoop as part of an ETL/ingestion process also allows movement of this process out of the traditional data warehouse to a less expensive, more scalable platform.
 The basic use of Hadoop in house has been the traditional answer.
-We increasingly see the use cloud services and a data lake management platform like Bedrock to provide orchestration of data preparation activities across physical, virtual and hybrid cloud environments.
+We increasingly see the use of cloud services and a data lake management platforms, like Zaloni's, to provide orchestration of data preparation activities across physical, virtual and hybrid cloud environments.
 This also includes the use of transient clusters like Amazon EMR with data stored in S3 as persistent storage.

 Use a zone defense